-As one of the leading banks, it’s no surprise that many communities have a Wells Fargo presence.
-Employees of Wells Fargo can have their donations to high schools matched up to $2,000 each year.
+As one of the leading banks, it’s no surprise that many communities have a Bank of America presence.
+Luckily for you, employees of Bank of America can have their donations to high schools matched up to $5,000 each year.

 Volunteer grants are also available for those who volunteer with educational organizations.

 Read more about the Bank of America matching gift program.

 Starbucks Corporation will match up to $1,500 in donations made by an employee each year to high schools and many other organizations.
 All educational institutions are eligible for the program.

 And if you have a volunteer opportunity coming up, be sure to mention it to your local barista since Starbucks also provides grants to organizations where employees volunteer.

 Read more about the Starbucks matching gift program and volunteer grants.

 Want to know more about corporate giving programs and how they can contribute to your high school’s fundraising efforts?